APPENDIX "B"

 decision-making was seriously deficient.

-also attempts to answer another question: whether or not current end of life
+also attempted to answer another question: whether or not contemporaneous end of life

-practices are ethically distinguishable from physician-assisted suicide and
+practices were ethically distinguishable from physician-assisted suicide and

 B6.1 A second strand of discussion in Part VII, occasionally spliced into